zinc-collective/www.zinc.coop/README.md

 1. Clone the repository
 1. Read the contents of `bin/setup`, make sure you understand it; and then run it.
-1. Run `npm i` to install all dependencies.
 1. Run `npm run dev` to start development server.
 1. Make your desired changes to the HTML files.
 1. Make [a commit that explains your motivation for the change you made](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).